magnitov/zfp143/README.md

 # ZFP143

-This repository contains code from with pre-print:
+This repository contains code from with [pre-print](https://www.biorxiv.org/content/10.1101/2024.03.08.583864v1):

-*Mikhail D. Magnitov, Michela Maresca, Noemí Alonso Saiz, Hans Teunissen, Luca Braccioli, Elzo de Wit*.

-**ZNF143 is a transcriptional regulator of nuclear-encoded mitochondrial genes that acts independently of looping and CTCF.** *bioRxiv* (2024).
+*Mikhail D. Magnitov, Michela Maresca, Noemí Alonso Saiz, Hans Teunissen, Luca Braccioli, Elzo de Wit*. **ZNF143 is a transcriptional regulator of nuclear-encoded mitochondrial genes that acts independently of looping and CTCF.** *bioRxiv* (2024).

-We have deposited scripts used to process and analyse the sequencing data described in the pre-print.
-We have also provided extensive details on the re-analysis of publicly available data on ZNF143.
+We have deposited scripts used to process and analyse sequencing and mass spectrometry data described in the pre-print.
+We have also provided extensive details on the re-analysis of publicly available data on ZNF143, which is an essential part of the manuscript.

 Raw sequencing and mass spectrometry data from the pre-print can be found in GEO ([GSE260914](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE260914)) and PRIDE ([PXD049480](https://www.ebi.ac.uk/pride/archive/projects/PXD049480)) databases.